privacybydesign/pbdf-website/pages/en/irma-explanation.md

 credentials, Facebook gives website X certain information about you.
 In this way Facebook learns where you login at what moment and uses this information to extend your profile and adapt its advertisement targeting.
-In addition, it is not transparant to you which data about you website X receives from Facebook.
+In addition, it is not transparent to you which data about you website X receives from Facebook.

-Many identity management systems are organised in such a *centralised* manner.
+Many identity management systems are organized in such a *centralized* manner.
 This is commercially most interesting for the providers of the identity management system: they can not only build up and sell profiles of all users --- who logs in where and when with which data